 According to 1 Timothy 3:2, anyone who aspires to the office of overseer in the church should be able to teach.
-John Piper, a Calvinistic Baptist preacher and author, identifies eight traits of good teaching that can provide a focus for developing this biblically mandated skill in our church leaders.
+John Piper identifies eight traits of good teaching that can provide a focus for developing this biblically mandated skill in our church leaders.

 This article by Jim Merhaut describes why emotional intelligence (EIQ) can be a better predictor of leadership success than IQ.
 It includes a link to an EIQ test that includes practical ideas for boosting your EIQ to make you a more effective leader.

 Do these names mean something to you: Exponential, Verge, Catalyst, Leadership Network, etc.,?
-I thought so!
-Here is a site that makes it their business to have the up-to-date information on the events that are being hosted by these premier league church development organizations.
+Here is a site that provides an up-to-date information on the events that are being hosted by these premier league church development organizations.

 Everything you needed to know and didn't ever want to know is just a click away...But as the body of material available on the world-wide web explodes, it often feels like it is many, many clicks before you find something useful and meanwhile you've likely been distracted by many interesting rabbit trails.
 Here's help.

 Wisdom helps us as we pursue good and godly leadership.
 Larry Osborne of North Coast Church in California gives timely leadership wisdom for planters and established church pastors.

 Being a good leader does not equal being good at leadership development, yet it is our church leadership—both pastoral and lay—that we look to for wisdom and guidance on how to ensure the next generation is ready to lead.